 Recent exhibitions and performances include Platform: In the Making (2013), The Paul Robeson Research Station (2011), (both Site Gallery, Sheffield) and Networked: Dialogue & Exchange in the Global Art Ecology (2011).
 Dyer is a previous artsadmin Artist Bursary Scheme recipient and was a 2011-12 Whitney Museum of American Art: Independent Study Program Fellow.
 She is a MPhil/PhD candidate at Middlesex University.

-Sonya is a UK-based associate resident participating in The Politics of Food programme.
+Sonya is a UK associate participating in The Politics of Food programme.